daryllxd/lifelong-learning/mountaineering/til-per-climb.md

   - Try to keep all the water in because you are steaming the rice.
   - 18 minute simmer?
   - When the rice is done, don't open the cover yet.
 You want to let the rice steam itself.
+- On cooking, even if you know how to cook, because hiking cooksets are small, it's hard to move stuff around.
+I'm now thinking of using just really small cuts of meat and vegetables so that it's easier to move things around.
+Ground beef and stuff like that.
 - Lots of foreigners in Banaue.
 I was just really surprised.
 - Shoes are really falling apart.
 I'm compelled to just get boots at this point.
 - Mini containers: screw type, not push type.